rashmirrajashekara/docs/product-guides/Product Guide - Intel® Security Libraries - Secure Key Caching.md

 1. Copy the Key Broker installation binary to the /root/ directory.

+2. Create Key Broker Service user account and Roles.
+A sample script is provided in the appendix section for reference

-2. Create the installation answer file kms.env /root/ directory as below:
+3. Create the installation answer file kms.env /root/ directory as below:

 ​           KBS_SERVICE_USERNAME =< KBS service user username >